Violeta Urtizberea

 Violeta Urtizberea (February 19, 1985) is an Argentine actress.
 She worked once again with her father in the 2012 telenovela Graduados.

 Biography

 She is the granddaughter of the journalist Raúl Urtizberea, daughter of the actor Mex Urtizberea and niece of the actor Gonzalo Urtizberea.

 Career

-She began working on Magazine for Fai in the channel Telefe, along her father Mex Urtizberea.
+She began working on Magazine for Fai on the channel Telefe, along with her father Mex Urtizberea.
 She made other works with him, and then began her own career.
 She worked once again with her father in the 2012 telenovela Graduados.